 - Turning large vehicles

 Wear appropriate Personal Protective Equipment (PPE)

 Workers must wear accurate clothing when they are working at a construction site, especially when dealing with heavy machinery.
+Always wear cut-resistant gloves which you can buy at this site here.
 You must store your gear at a safe place.
 You must keep first-aid kits and fire extinguishers at nearest locations so they are readily available when needed.

 Before lifting heavy objects, use a back brace to protect your body against any damage.
 If you are working with dangerous tools, you must wear gloves and goggles.
 Do not forget to wear a safety harness when working on an elevated area where there’s a chance of falling and slipping.
 Wear rubber footwear when working on slippery surfaces.